 Leiua started working with YouthLaw in 2019 with the Project Team and has been on the board for 4 years now.
 She completed her Bachelor of Arts degree in Psychology and Sociology at the University of Auckland in 2022.
 She is currently a postgraduate student at the University of Auckland and a research assistant.
 Leiua says she loves being in spaces that are filled with passionate people who are willing to make a difference.
 Everything she does is for her village.
 In her free time, Leiua enjoys exploring Auckland, reading Pacific scholars’/writers’ work, and lounging in the comfort of her home.

 Veisinia Maka is of Tongan descent and hails from the villages of Folaha and Longoteme.
 She was raised in the hearty suburbs of Mangere and Panmure.
 Veisinia is a dedicated advocate for increased youth inclusiveness concerning the development of communities, systems, and processes.
-She is an undergraduate University of Auckland student studying a Bachelor Arts and Law, majoring in Sociology.
+She is an undergraduate University of Auckland student studying a Bachelor of Arts and Law, majoring in Sociology.
 Veisinia is currently a SkyCity Trustee, Assessor for Creative New Zealand and previously the Chairperson of Auckland Council’s Youth Advisory Panel, Chairperson of the Tāmaki Youth Council and a Kiwibank Local Hero.
 In her spare time, she dedicates her time to writing a blog called, ‘Brown Privilege’ in the hopes to share her lessons and learnings within institution through the eyes of a young Pasifika woman.
 She believes that storytelling can change the world and encourages young people to influence change by sharing the one thing that no one can take away from you – your experiences.

 He uri tēnei o Taranaki Maunga me te whakatohea.
 Kurarauringa, a lawyer at Harris Tate in Tauranga Moana, brings a wealth of leadership experience and a background in high-performance sports.
 Kurarauringa previously spent 4 years as a Youth Engagement Advisor designing programmes that focus on developmental education for rangatahi.
 Initially obtaining funding and incorporating ministry objectives into the programme whilst also networking and maintaining relationships with government and community organisations.
 With a strong commitment to equity, Kurarauringa is dedicated to ensuring that opportunities for success are accessible to all.
 Kurarauringa takes the view that colonial law was written by people, and therefore can be re-written by the people, which is why she is actively involved with Youthlaw Aotearoa, as it champions the rights of Rangatahi throughout the legislative process and provides support and education to the community.